WHO WE ARE

 Created by and for patient organizations 100 years ago, the National Health Council (NHC) brings diverse organizations together to forge consensus and drive patient-centered health policy.
 We promote increased access to affordable, high-value, sustainable health care.

 Made up of more than 140 national health- related organizations and businesses, the NHC’s core membership includes the nation’s leading patient organizations.
-Other members include health-related associations and nonprofit organizations including the provider, research, and family caregiver communities; and businesses representing biopharmaceutical, device, diagnostic, generic, and payer organizations.
+Other members include health-related associations and nonprofit organizations including the provider, research, and family caregiver communities; and businesses representing biopharmaceutical, device, diagnostic, generic drug, and payer organizations.

 The National Health Council delivers a wide range of member services to help you succeed.